+So what ultimately caused the break-up?
 There was a ton of pressure on the guy at the time, and even though the crowds in Europe, Japan, Mexico, Australia really seemed to appreciate what we were doing, the crowds and press in the US couldn’t seem to shake the G N’ R comparisons.
 I felt that must’ve weared on him quite a bit, ya know?
 The little bit we toured here was pretty brutal and attendance was never enough to be breaking even, let alone for it to be lucrative.
 He was spending a ton of his own money to make it happen.
 That gets expensive, and when it starts to feel under appreciated or appreciated for the wrong reasons, it starts to not make a whole lotta sense.
 Im glad to see that he still enjoys making and recording new music -just without all the drama and hustle-bustle of the whole deal … and right now, boy can I can relate!
 Anyway, the JuJu Hounds ended because Izzy didn’t wanna do it anymore.
 I’ll never know what he was feeling that would’ve led him to that decision because i’m not him.
 Any regrettable behavior on my part happened as a result of the end of that band, not while I was in it.

 It was my favorite band and still is, and I was crushed that it was over.
 It took a long time to for me to even come to terms with it being finished.
 As a result, I made a series of terrible decisions regarding drugs/crowd in the years that followed that culminated in me being sent to prison.

+Share as much as you’d like about your prison stint and heroin addiction.
+Were there any life-changing lessons or words of wisdom?
 You don’t wanna go there.
 Surprisingly though, I did discover that there’s a certain sense of honor amongst thieves.
 It’s such a dangerous, loud and crowded environment that the convict laws that have been in place for decades make a whole lot of sense.
 You don’t steal and you don’t disrespect people.
 If you do, they kill you.
 Pretty clear and pretty serious.
 The free world could use a little more of that in my opinion.
 It changes you.
 I’m not the same person who went in and I’ll never be that person again.
 Losing one’s freedom is something more people should experience once in their lives.
 Maybe they’d appreciate it a bit more.

 How did you go about joining the revamped version of Buckcherry?